Paul Taylor (comedian): #Franglais

 His first stand-up show, #Franglais, 50% in French, 50% en anglais, was performed in different Parisian theatres such as Le Sentier des Halles, La Nouvelle Eve, and L'Européen, and then on tour in France, Europe and Canada, for almost three years.
 The entire show was filmed at La Nouvelle Eve in March 2018, and broadcast on Canal+.
 The final three shows took place at the Casino de Paris in front of 1,400 spectators.

-In #Franglais, Paul Taylor talked about his woes with the French language, which he hasn't mastered yet, even after many years of studying and despite his flawless accent.
+In #Franglais, Paul Taylor talked about his woes with the French language, which he has not mastered yet, even after many years of studying and despite his flawless accent.

 So British (ou presque)

 On 18 October 2019, Taylor debuted his second show, So British (ou presque), after a break-in period of a few weeks in August 2018 at the Point Virgule.
 The new show was almost called Rebecoming British, but the title was rejected as the verb to rebecome was a neologism coined by Taylor.

-On 22 June 2020 he participated in a special show at L'Européen, Retour vers la Culture, to celebrate the end of the Coronavirus lockdown and a return to normalcy in France.
+On 22 June 2020 he participated in a special show at L'Européen, Retour vers la Culture, to celebrate the end of the Coronavirus lockdown and a return to normal life in France.
 A dozen artists performed that night, such as Bun Hay Mean and Fills Monkey.

 Bisoubye x

 Paul Taylor's work in progress for his first show started on 3 November 2022 at la Scala, in Paris.
-The new show is scheduled to start on 4 January 2023 at La Cigale in Paris.
+It started on 4 January 2023 at La Cigale in Paris and concluded at Zénith Paris on 6 January 2024.

 Bisoubye x unveils the people and things Paul Taylor has had to say goodbye to in order to make way for a new chapter in his life.

-Live at Five and Happy Hour

-On 20 April 2020, Taylor debuted a new show on YouTube to entertain his fans during the Coronavirus lockdown: Live at Five.
-It originally streamed from Taylor's kitchen table at 5 PM CEST, but was eventually moved to 7 PM CEST, and then 6 PM CEST to accommodate Taylor's home life.
-During the show, Taylor would chat directly with fans, using FaceTime and Skype to videocall his family (primarily his mother, though both his brother and father also appeared on the show), co-workers such as his director Felix, and particularly long-time friend and fellow comedian, Quebecois Rolly Assal.

-The episodes lasted approximately an hour.
-Taylor decided to rename his live broadcasts Paul Taylor's Happy Hour, as he'd often drink a beer while filming and chatting.
-The show was primarily in English, though there were several special episodes, dubbed "Frandredi" (from français and vendredi, "French Friday") on Fridays, when the show was almost entirely in French.
-Some later episodes also included Taylor interacting with fans via Zoom.

-Taylor streamed 70 episodes, until 7 July 2020, before taking a break for the French summer holidays.

-Most episodes after 10 May have been turned into podcasts, and are available for free on Taylor's website, with additional material at the beginning and end of each podcast.